OffcierCia/Generative-Engine-Optimization/README.md

-This repo holds the [file](.
+This repo holds the [file](https://github.com/OffcierCia/Generative-Engine-Optimization/blob/main/GEO_AI_SEO_MASTER_KNOWLEDGE_BASE_COLLIDER_EXPANDED_2026-07-19.md).
 Use it as a brief, not as decoration.